*Recommendation may vary depending on size and complexity of CAD models.

 At least 4-8 GB but preferably as much as you think you can afford.
 32 GB, 64 GB or more is quite common in today's workstations.
 Windows 10/11 supports up to 2TB and the "workstation variant" up to 6 TB RAM.

-The 3D CAD industry has previously talked about "1 MB RAM per part" which means 1 GB RAM per thousand parties in a 3D scene.
+The 3D CAD industry has previously talked about "1 MB RAM per part" which means 1 GB RAM per thousand parts in a 3D scene.
 We have noticed that this is sometimes, but not always, very accurate.
-One example model where it was quite accurate had 3050 parties and used 2.7 GB of RAM.
+One example model where it was quite accurate had 3050 parts and used 2.7 GB of RAM.

 Below you will find a good configurator if you want to find out which memory is suitable for your computer and how much it costs:

-The faster the hard drives, the faster it is to open and save files.
-It also affects the start-up time of Windows and of installed programs, e.g. IRONCAD.
-Don't use your SSD as a "dump old files" drive, but rather make sure you have an extra regular hard drive of the larger kind in that case.
-The projects you are working on at the moment can of course be kept locally, to take advantage of performance, but move old projects to the larger drive or to a file server instead.
-17" laptops today often have room for 2 SSDs.
+The faster the hard disks, the faster it is to open and save files.
+It also affects the start-up time of Windows and of installed programs such as IRONCAD.
+Do not use your SSD as a "dump old files" disk, but rather make sure you have an extra mechanical hard disk of the larger kind in that case.
+The projects you are currently working on can of course be stored locally, to take advantage of the performance, but move old projects to the larger disk or to a NAS or file server instead.
+Larger portable workstations today often have space for 2 or more SSDs.

-SSD is basically standard with new computers today.
-They get more space and are cheaper, although the best models may be more stagnant in price.
-They contain no moving parts, but can be more akin to the function of USB sticks.
-The size of the space and the price is something that is constantly changing.
-It may be worth adding a little extra money and also doing some reading up on the performance and reliability of the segment (size/price) you are looking at.
-The disadvantage of SSDs is that, because they are entirely chip-based and therefore have no moving parts, they are usually not repairable if damaged or broken.
+SSDs are virtually standard with new computers today and also come in a variety of flavors from more "traditional" form factors with SAS or SATA connectivity to "chip" variants with mSATA, M.2 or even PCI-E connectivity.
+They continue to evolve, gaining more space and becoming cheaper, although the best models are perhaps more static in price.
+They contain no moving parts, but are more similar in function to USB flash drives.
+The size of space and price is something that is constantly changing.
+It may be worth spending a little extra money and also doing some research on performance and reliability in the segment (size/price) you are looking for.
+The downside of SSDs is that, because they are entirely chip-based and therefore have no moving parts, they are usually not repairable if damaged or broken.

 Are a bit special as they use technology from both mechanical hard drives as well as SSDs.
 Hybrid drives have spinning magnetic disks just like mechanical hard drives but they are also equipped with flash memory of the same type found in SSDs.
 The SSD part makes the computer faster and the mechanical part means that the hard disk still has plenty of storage space.
 This is a really good compromise if you only have room for one hard drive and want to get the best of both worlds.
 Otherwise, we suggest getting an SSD for the operating system and a mechanical hard drive for file storage.
 If you want a hybrid drive in your laptop, you'll want to buy a 2.5-inch drive, while if it's going to be mounted in a desktop, you'll want a 3.5-inch drive.